ziennaa/edgecase-extension/README.md

 ## why i built this?
 - i kept bookmarking in random places for leetcode and codeforces
-- somedays in leetcode, somedays in a doc,sometimes notion and sometimes even a notebook.
+- some days in leetcode, some days in a doc, sometimes notion and sometimes even a notebook.
 - it came to a point where it became a mess!
 -  when it came to revsion or keeping track, i had no clue what i had even solved or missed out on :(
 - so i made this bookmark